wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 == Installation ==

-1. Unzip and Upload the folder 'WP-accept-paypal-payment' to the '/wp-content/plugins/' directory
+1. Unzip and Upload the folder 'WP-accept-paypal-payment' to the '/wp-content/plugins/' directory (It is important that the name of this plugin directory is 'WP-accept-paypal-payment' so rename the directory if necessary.
+For example if the directory name is something like 'wordpress-easy-paypal-payment-plugin' after unzipping, then rename that directory to 'WP-accept-paypal-payment' and upload it to your '/wp-content/plugins/' directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings and configure the options eg. your email, Subject text etc.
 4. Use the Widget or add the trigger text <!-- wp_paypal_payment --> to a post or page where u want it to appear.